Sports-Goods-B2B/SportsGoods/README.md

 Update-Product Summary:
 There are different brands in our site.
 Each product has a brand.
 One brand can have many products.

+CRUD-GetAllProducts
+We have a products page in our web project.
+There you can see the paginated products in a list.
+You can enter different pagination parameters and test for yourself.